openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         | 'native'
         ;

-Method *overload signatures* allow to call a method in different ways.
+Method *overload signatures* allow calling a method in different ways.

-The *identifier* of a *classMethodDeclaration* is the method name that can be used to refer to the method (see :ref:`Method Call Expression`).
+The *identifier* of *classMethodDeclaration* is the method name that can be used to refer to the method (see :ref:`Method Call Expression`).

 A :index:`compile-time error` occurs if:

--  a method modifier appears more than once in a method declaration.
+-  A method modifier appears more than once in a method declaration.
--  the body of a class declaration declares a method whose name is already used in this declaration for a field.
+-  The body of a class declaration declares a method if the method's name is already used for a field in this declaration.
--  the body of a class declaration declares two same-name methods with override-equivalent signatures (see :ref:`Override-Equivalent Signatures`) as its members.
+-  The body of a class declaration declares two same-name methods with override-equivalent signatures (see :ref:`Override-Equivalent Signatures`) as its members.